duckduckgo/BrowserServicesKit/README.md

 ## Additional configuration

 In projects utilizing the Swift Package Manager, it may not be possible to specify a custom file name when creating new Swift files within Xcode, resulting in the generation of placeholder names (i.e. "File.swift").
-To resolve this issue, the following workaround may be applied:
+To resolve this issue:

-`ln -s $(pwd)/.xcsharedtemplate/Swift\ File\ For\ Package.xctemplate /Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates/File\ Templates/MultiPlatform/Source/Swift\ File\ For\ Package.xctemplate`
+Run `scripts/setup-new-file-template.sh`

-This will add a template named "Swift File For Package" to your Xcode templates, allowing for the specification of a custom file name when creating new Swift files.
+It will add a template named "Swift File For Package" to your Xcode templates, allowing for the specification of a custom file name when creating new Swift files.

 ### SwiftLint